picosh/official-blog/rfc/rfc-002-rss.md

 - Maybe we just use a cron?
 - Prior to sending out daily email digest
-- When the user requests to view the feed on our web site

 Fetching feeds can be a little tricky since some feeds do not provide the html inside their atom entry.
 Instead they provide a link for users to click on to